Permutrees: Introduction

-Permutrees are labeled and oriented trees where each vertex can have one or two incoming and one or two outgoing subtrees, and with local rules around each vertex similar to the classical rule for binary trees (see Defintion~\ref{def:permutree} for a precise statement).
-Our motivation is that permutrees provide a unified model and generalize simultaneously permutations, binary trees, Cambrian trees and binary sequences.
-We will explore in particular the following features of permutrees. \begin{description} \item[Combinatorics] We describe a natural insertion map from (decorated) permutations to permutrees similar to the binary tree insertion.
+We call our new objects \defn{permutrees}.
+They are labeled and oriented trees where each vertex can have one or two parents and one or two children, and with local rules around each vertex similar to the classical rule for binary trees (see Defintion~\ref{def:permutree} for a precise statement).
+We will explore in particular the following features of permutrees: \begin{description} \item[Combinatorics] We describe a natural insertion map from (decorated) permutations to permutrees similar to the binary tree insertion.
 The fibers of this map define a lattice congruence of the weak order.
 Therefore, there is an homomorphism from the weak order on permutations to the rotation lattice on permutrees.
-This lattice specializes to the classical weak order on permutations, the Tamari order on binary trees~\cite{TamariFestschrift}, the Cambrian lattice on Cambrian trees~\cite{Reading-CambrianLattices, ChatelPilaud}, and the boolean lattice on binary sequences. \ for all vertex~$v \in \ground$.
+It specializes to the classical weak order on permutations~\cite{LascouxSchutzenberger}, the Tamari order on binary trees~\cite{TamariFestschrift}, the Cambrian lattice on Cambrian trees~\cite{Reading-CambrianLattices, ChatelPilaud}, and the boolean lattice on binary sequences. \ for all vertex~$v \in \ground$.
 Equivalently, one can record the \defn{up} labels~$\decoration^\vee(\tree) = \set{i \in [n]}{\decoration(\tree)_i = \upCirc{} \text{ or } \upDownCirc{} }$ of the vertices with two parents and the \defn{down} labels~$\decoration_\wedge(\tree) = \set{i \in [n]}{\decoration(\tree)_i = \downCirc{} \text{ or } \upDownCirc{} }$ of the vertices with two children.
 If~$\decoration(\tree) = \decoration$, we say that $\tree$ is a \defn{$\decoration$-permutree}.

 We denote by~$\Permutrees(\decoration)$ the set of $\decoration$-permutrees, by~$\Permutrees(n) = \bigsqcup_{\decoration \in \Decorations^n} \Permutrees(\decoration)$ the set of all permutrees on~$n$ vertices, and by~$\Permutrees \eqdef \bigsqcup_{n \in \N} \Permutrees(n)$ the set of all permutrees. \end{definition}